Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: Discussion

 \section{Discussion}

-Several patterns emerge from our experimental findings.
-Firstly, the RefCLIPScore analysis reveals that models consistently exhibit superior performance when either the original target object or a semantically similar one is present.
-This may be due to the COCO images having been included in the training data of all models.
-However, the observation that scores are slightly higher for the "same target" condition compared to the "original" condition suggests that models benefit from slight semantic shifts within the same category, perhaps because categorising an object similar but not identical to the original introduces nuanced semantic cues that models leverage e.g., the generated same-category object is more prototypical than the actual object, making it easier to classify for the model.
-Moreover, the drop in performance corresponding to decreasing relatedness shows how sensitive models are to object semantics.
-The accuracy data aligns well with RefCLIPScore patterns, emphasising the robustness of object categorisation in zero- and context-noise conditions.
-However, target-specific noise substantially diminishes performance, emphasising the models' reliance on clear object representations.
+The RefCLIPScore and Accuracy analyses reveal that models consistently exhibit superior performance when either the original target object or a semantically similar one is present.
+While it is possible that COCO images were included in models' training data, the observation that scores are slightly higher for the \emph{same target} condition than for the \emph{original} condition suggests that models benefit from small semantic shifts within the same category, potentially because the generated object is more prototypical and thus easier to categorise.
+Alternatively, inpainting introduces artefacts that may make the target object more salient, thereby drawing additional model attention.
+This could be mitigated in future work by using more advanced, frontier inpainting models.
+However, the decrease in performance with reduced object--scene relatedness indicates that models are sensitive to target-context semantic compatibility.
+Noise manipulations provide additional insight: When targets are weakly related to the scene, reducing contextual information improves performance, whereas for semantically congruent targets, preserving scene context is more beneficial when the target region is degraded.

-The output versus scene similarity results for the LLaVA-One-Vision model indicate that as semantic relatedness diminishes, models tend to anchor outputs more to the semantics of the target rather than the broader scene.
-When target objects are corrupted by noise, correct responses shift towards a stronger reliance on scene context, implying an adaptive strategy that leverages global context to compensate for degraded local features.
+The output versus scene similarity results for LLaVA-OneVision indicate that as semantic relatedness decreases, the model tends to anchor outputs more to the semantics of the target rather than the broader scene.
+When target objects are corrupted by noise, correct responses shift towards a stronger reliance on scene context, implying an adaptive strategy that leverages global context to compensate for degraded local features, consistent with \citet{junker-zarriess-2024-resilience-scene}.